-The David M. Baldwin Memorial Scholarships awards outstanding scholars with recognized service to RIT, the Thomas H. Gosnell School of Life Sciences, and the wider community.
+The David M. Baldwin Memorial Scholarship awards outstanding scholars with recognized service to RIT, the Thomas H. Gosnell School of Life Sciences, and the wider community.

 About David M. Baldwin